naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Shocked: You're in a fighting game?!

-Selena: Woah, what is your moveset!
+Selena: Woah, what is your moveset??

 Clara: Hehe, it's a secret!
 Unlock me and find out!